bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

 something like this again.
 If we assume a budget of $10,000/year that would happen 7 years down the road.
 Sadly, with the economic downturn that affected heavily the IT industry the amount of donations my projects have been getting has plummeted.
 Lots of companies and individuals pulled out and donations across GitHub Sponsors and OpenCollective in 2023 are down about 20% compared to 2022.
-And I recall there was a smaller drop from 2021 to 2022.
+I recall there was a smaller drop from 2021 to 2022.
 Sadly, donations remain a very unstable and unpredictable source of funding.
 Perhaps down the road we'll try some focused fundraisers for specific features/improvements, although I have some reservations about such an approach as well.

 [Clojurists Together](https://www.clojuriststogether.org/) is another great case study for the positive impact funding can have on FOSS projects.
 I guess no other